A New York Times Best Children’s Book of 2025!

-The Boy Who Became a Parrot: A Foolish Biography of Edward Lear, Who Invented Nonsense, is available now from Enchanted Lion Books, or you can order it from your favorite local indie bookstore.
+*Available now from Enchanted Lion Books, or you can order from your favorite local indie bookstore.
 Click here for a sneak peek at more spreads.

-“A fitting portrait of the creator of nonsensical foolishness… Hill’s writing complements Carlin’s ethereal illustrations, creating a fanciful world full of wonder and nonsensical imagery… A lovingly unique tribute to a master of whimsicality.” —Kirkus Reviews
+“A fitting portrait of the creator of nonsensical foolishness… Hill’s writing complements Carlin’s ethereal illustrations, creating a fanciful world full of wonder and nonsensical imagery… A lovingly unique tribute to a master of whimsicality.”
+Kirkus Reviews

-“‘The Owl and the Pussy-Cat’ has delighted generations of children, and this thoroughgoing picture book biography carefully documents the life of its author, Edward Lear… In this extended, dreamlike examination of a creator who found ways to express his love of the unconventional, Carlin weaves Lear-like scribbles (and some of the artist’s own work) in and around smudged, often ghostly figures, portrayed with various skin tones.” —Publishers Weekly
+“‘The Owl and the Pussy-Cat’ has delighted generations of children, and this thoroughgoing picture book biography carefully documents the life of its author, Edward Lear… In this extended, dreamlike examination of a creator who found ways to express his love of the unconventional, Carlin weaves Lear-like scribbles (and some of the artist’s own work) in and around smudged, often ghostly figures, portrayed with various skin tones.”
+Publishers Weekly

 HIGHLY RECOMMENDED!
 “Surreal and beautiful illustrations help tell the story of Edward Lear.
 Literature and bird lovers alike will appreciate reading about his busy life.” —Rebecca Roman, NYPL Librarian